lvh/lvh.github.io/posts/supersingular-isogeny-diffie-hellman-101.md

 points P and Q, `phi(P + Q) = phi(P) + phi(Q)`.

 We have a bunch of formulas for generating isogenies from a curve and a point.
-You might remember that the kinds of values a function takes is its "domain", and the kinds of values it returns is it's "codomain".
-The domain of such an isogeny is the curve you give it; its codomain is a new curve.
+You might remember that the set of values a function takes is its "domain", and the set of values it returns is called its "codomain".
+The domain of such an isogeny is the curve you give it; its codomain might be the same curve, or it might be a different one.
+In general, for SIDH, we care about the case where it produces a new curve.

 **OK, so explain how SIDH works again.**